viet34tqc/notebook/eslint-prettier-ts.md

 To use shareable configuration file, you need to install it from npm then load it in your `extends` section after adding the plugin in the `plugins` section.
 For example, plugin like `prettier`, has seperate config file named `eslint-config-prettier` and you need to install before using it.
 By extending from a plugin config, we can get recommended rules without adding them manually.

+In short, `plugins` provides rules but we have to add them manually, shareable config provides configurable rules in advanced for a plugin, so we don't have to add the rules by ourselves.

 On the other hand, some plugins provide config file already, then you can add that config to `extends` without installing it from npm, like so:

 ```json